MINDFUL COUPLE AND FAMILY THERAPY INSTITUTE

 Couples Therapy

-Family Therapy and Individual Therapy:
+Family Therapy and Individual Therapy

 My couples therapy experience has also contributed greatly to my work with families and with individuals in addressing relational challenges.

-Major Life Transition
+Major Life Transition; Grief/Loss

-Depression, Anxiety and Addiction
+Depression, Anxiety and ADHD

-I work with clients to address depression, anxiety, addiction, and other forms of underfunctioning or ineffective coping that often present as "symptoms" during relational distress, major life transitions, and grief and loss.
+I work with clients to address depression, anxiety, ADHD, addiction, and other forms of underfunctioning or ineffective coping that often present as "symptoms" during relational distress, major life transitions, and grief and loss.
 Of course, these "symptoms" would in turn complicate the relational distress, the tasks of major life transitions, and the coping of grief and loss.
 Skills of, and barriers to,"self-regulation" and "co-regulation" - as well as their dynamic interplay - often need to be worked through in therapy.